.......write her a letter

 In the absence of any material abundance,

-she as our mother created for us in return for our artistic gifts,
+She as our mother created for us in return for our artistic gifts

 her own unique and profound artistic mementos: